-The African and African Diaspora Studies graduate program is a full-time course of doctoral study for students seeking a Ph.D.
-The program includes an integrated M.A., which serves as the initial requirement towards receiving the Ph.D.
+The African and African Diaspora Studies graduate program is a full-time course of study for students seeking a terminal doctoral degree.
+The program includes an integrated Master of Arts degree that serves as the initial requirement towards receiving the Ph.D.

 - AFR 390 Black Studies Theory I

 - A supporting methods course: Students are required to take a supporting methods course.
 This course is chosen in consultation with the student's advisor and may be taken from another department at UT.

 Because of the interdisciplinary nature of AADS, students must take:

 - 1 course in the Fine Arts (example fields include Art, Art History, Dance, Music, and Theatre)